WenchaoHanSRI/U_net/README.md

 'wenchao_final' is the un-compressed image name.
 Please double check this after step 1, when the up-compressed image name is printed.
 You may change this accordingly.

-3. run the python file:
+3. Run the python file:

 switch to work directory:
 ```bash